Skip to content

 Best practices

-• In general, we recommend testing more than one component for the Content Optimizer step.
+• In general, we recommend testing more components rather than fewer for the Content Optimizer step.
+For example, instead of testing two components for email, test three.

 • If you’re optimizing for clicks, include subject lines in your tests, as stronger subject lines can contribute to increased opens and create more opportunities for clicks.